 We are blessed to live in the land of the free and the home of the brave!
-Not many people in the world are privileged to live in a country with such abundant liberty.
-But these freedoms came at a cost and they can easily slip through our fingers if we don’t work to protect them.
-Let’s help the next generation preserve the liberty they have been given by teaching them the history of its origin.
-Learn Why and How to Teach Your Kids About American Independence.
+Not many people are privileged to live in a country with such abundant liberty.
+But these freedoms come at a cost and they can easily slip through our fingers if we don’t work to protect them.

 Video: Why and How to Teach Your Kids About American Independence